antimof/UxPlay/README.txt

     -FPSdata.)

--   By default, UxPlay is locked to its current client until that client drops the connection; the option `-nohold` modifies this behavior so that when a new client requests a connection, it removes the current client and takes over.
+-   By default, UxPlay is locked to its current client until that client drops the connection; since UxPlay-1.58, the option `-nohold` modifies this behavior so that when a new client requests a connection, it removes the current client and takes over.

--   To display the accompanying "Cover Art" from sources like Apple Music in Audio-Only (ALAC) mode, run "`uxplay -ca <name> &`" in the background, then run a image viewer with an autoreload feature: an example is "feh": run "`feh -R 1 <name>`" in the foreground;
-    terminate feh and then Uxplay with "`ctrl-C fg ctrl-C`".
+-   Since UxPlay-1.54, you can display the accompanying "Cover Art" from sources like Apple Music in Audio-Only (ALAC) mode: run "`uxplay -ca <name> &`" in the background, then run a image viewer with an autoreload feature: an example is "feh": run "`feh -R 1 <name>`" in the foreground; terminate feh and then Uxplay with "`ctrl-C fg ctrl-C`".

--   If you wish to listen in Audio-Only mode on the server while watching the client screen (for video or Apple Music song lyrics, etc.), the video on the client is delayed by about 5 seconds behind the the audio on the server.
-This can be corrected with the **audio offset** option `-ao x` with an *x* of about 5.0 (allowed values of *x* are decimal numbers between 0 and 10.0 seconds); this workaround just delays playing of audio on the server by *x* seconds, so the effect of pausing or changing tracks on the client will unfortunately also be delayed. *(The reason for the 5 sec. video delay on the client may be because, while streaming in Legacy mode, the client does not get latency information from the server.)*
+-   If you wish to listen in Audio-Only mode on the server while watching the client screen (for video or Apple Music song lyrics, etc.), the video on the client is delayed by about 5 seconds behind the the audio on the server (*this is a Legacy mode issue: the client does not receive latency information to sync its video with audio played on the server*).
+Since UxPlay-1.62, this can be corrected with the **audio offset** option `-ao x` with an *x* of about 5.0 (allowed values are decimal numbers between 0 and 10.0 seconds); this workaround just delays playing of audio on the server by *x* seconds, so the effect of pausing or changing tracks on the client will also be delayed.

 **One common problem involves GStreamer attempting to use incorrectly-configured or absent accelerated hardware h264 video